 Whipped cream is supposed to taste fresh, light, and creamy.
 If you’re noticing a strange aftertaste — metallic, bitter, or just “off” — it’s natural to wonder whether your cream charger is the problem.

-The good news is that a proper cream charger does not change the taste of whipped cream.
+The good news is that a prem ium cream charger does not change the taste of whipped cream.
 Nitrous oxide is odorless and tasteless, and when it’s food-grade and used correctly, it simply aerates the cream.
 When flavor issues show up, the reason usually lies elsewhere.

 What Is the Normal Taste of Properly Whipped Cream?